 You put a lot into your job hunt.
 You tweak your resume, polish your LinkedIn profile, research companies, and brush up on your interview skills as needed.
-But, what if I told you that you’re missing something big?
-Something that 76% of career advisers say will make you way more likely to actually land the job.
+But what if I told you that you’re missing something big?
+Something that will make you way more likely to actually land the job?

 Well, you’re probably wondering what this magical secret for success is, aren’t you?
 One word: volunteering.

 Now, before you roll your eyes and dismiss me as just another cheesy do-gooder who’s trying to motivate you to get off your butt and make a difference in the world (even though, well, I really think you should), hear me out.
 This is more than just your opportunity to do something great for your community—it can also have a major impact on your job search and professional reputation.

 Are you still rolling your eyes at me?
 Well, the proof is in the pudding.
 Here are five benefits that volunteering can have on your career.

 1. It Looks Good on Your Resume